-The Used.ca app was already in the process of being developed when we decided to contact the guys and gals behind the operation over at Used.ca, and offer a hand.
+The Used.ca mobile marketplace app was already in the process of being developed when we decided to contact the guys and gals behind the operation over at Used.ca, and offer a hand.
 We ended up arranging a meeting between our two teams and eventually decided to join forces, in hopes that our modern approach to mobile application development would be a huge asset to their team.

 Already aware of the large market for the app and the huge online user-base, here at FreshWorks we were thrilled to be working on such an exciting project and knew we wanted to get things just right – the first time around.
 After hours of research, planning, wireframing, designing, and finally, development – in October 2017 we got together with the team at Used.ca and celebrated the birth of our shared baby at the app launch (pictured above).
-The app was met with an onslaught of excitement, positive feedback, and a surge of mobile users.
+The app development for startups project was met with an onslaught of excitement, positive feedback, and a surge of mobile users.

 The UsedCa and FreshWorks team together at the UsedCa office.

-The Used.ca app was a massive project with many moving parts.
+The Used.ca mobile marketplace app was a massive project with many moving parts.
 When FreshWorks first started working on the app, our team was still incredibly small, but our passion and determination for excellence remained the same as it does now.